thearn/pygmaps-extended/README.md

 Pygmaps-extended is a Python wrapper for the Google Maps JavaScript API V3.
+It can be used to generate Google Maps from python as stand-alone HTML files.

 This library builds upon the original [Pygmaps](https://code.google.com/p/pygmaps/) by Yifei Jiang.
+This library also makes use of [google-maps-utility-library-v3](https://code.google.com/p/google-maps-utility-library-v3/) to extend functionality.

-This includes support for Google Earth plugin integration, and additional utility functions.
+This library includes support for Google Earth browser plugin integration, and additional utility functions.

-This extension is not backwards compatibile with the original pygmaps, as some functions names have been changed.
+This extension is not backwards compatible with the original pygmaps, as some functions names have been changed.

 ## Features: